4x5 RB Auto Graflex

 4x5 RB Auto Graflex.
 Here, it’s on a tripod but I use it hand held.
 (Color photos of the camera were made with a Nikon F, 55mm f/3.5 Micro-Nikkor-P.C, and Portra 400.)

 Roppongi, Tokyo.
-Negative: 4x5 RB Auto Graflex, 25cm f/4.5 Carl Zeiss Jena Tessar, Tri-X, c.
-2000.
-Print: Platinum-palladium on Hahnemühle Platinum Rag, 2025.
+Negative: 4x5 RB Auto Graflex, 25cm f/4.5 Carl Zeiss Jena Tessar, Tri-X, early 2000s.
+Print: Platinum-palladium from original camera negative, 2025.

 Widely used in the first half of the 20th century

-‘In 1902 the patents for the first Graflex single-lens reflex camera were issued’ and Graflexes remained ‘in regular use’ through the mid-20th century (Holden, 1958).
+‘In 1902 the patents for the first Graflex single-lens reflex camera were issued’ and Graflexes remained in regular use through the mid-20th century (Holden, 1958).
 The 4x5 RB Auto Graflex was made from 1906 to 1941.
 The last Graflex in production was the 3 1/4 x 4 1/4 RB Super D, made from 1941 to 1963 (McKeown’s, 1996).

 ‘The Graflex is a spontaneous camera but lacks the precision of a view box planted firmly on a tripod… But I say this at the same time defying most anyone to say which are my prints from direct 8x10 negatives and which are those from enlarged negatives’ (Daybooks, Mexico, p.
 84).